Hikes

 For high alpine hikes:

 • Inform your family about your hiking route.
-Avoid hiking alone if possible.
+If possible, avoid being alone.

-• Do not venture onto glaciers without a mountain guide.
+• Do not set out on glaciers without a mountain guide.

 • Observe warning signs indicating dangers at riverbanks, along watercourses below dams and reservoirs: water levels can rise quickly and without warning.